 Functional textiles are knitted materials with capabilities such as energy storage, biosensing, tissue engineering, implantable devices, or drug delivery.
 Traditional textiles have garnered interest for broader applications in recent years due to their hierarchical structure and flexibility.
 Nanofibers in textiles are enticing for functional textiles as the functionality and properties of the fibers can be controlled from the nanoscale to the macroscale level through the incorporation of active materials within the nanofibers.
 The Natural Materials and Polymer Processing lab led by Dr. Caroline Schauer has developed a nanoyarn machine that can produce continuous yarns from nanofibers from diverse materials.
 The nanofibers provide increased surface area that is advantageous to improve sensitivity for biosensing and increase the number of conductive pathways for energy storage applications.
 In addition to material properties and functionality, mechanical properties are important in transforming nanoyarns into 3D structures.
-The current goals of this VIP project are to standardize and qualify a modified ASTM method for traditional textiles, to apply this method to nanoyarns, and, lastly, to transform these nanoyarns into a 3D structure for biomedical applications.
+The current goals of this within the nanoyarns, and, lastly, to transform these nanoyarns into a 3D structure for biomedical applications.